biosp4rk/mzm/readme.txt

 Version history:
+WIP - 1.2.0
+- Added 3 new effects
+- Fixed potential softlocks in Tourian rooms with Metroids

 2024-09-05 - 1.1.0
 - Added 6 new effects
 - Added sounds that play when an ability is deactivated or activated